What is a resume?

 What Format or Template Should I use?

-Because you are limited for space in a resume, all that you include needs to be the most important regarding your job application.
+Because sometimes you are limited for space in a resume, all that you include needs to be the most important information regarding your job application.

 This will differ depending on work experience, and how long you have been working, or if you are seeking your first job.